dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 then increase the cycles value until the motion becomes smooth (again, unless you're using a VRR monitor or a fixed 70 Hz refresh rate, it will never become completely smooth).
-Somewhere around 50&thinsp;000 cycles seems to do the trick, which roughly corresponds to a Pentium 90 based on our [table of common processors](beneath-a-steel-sky.md#finding-the-correct-speed-for-a-game).
+Somewhere around 50&thinsp;000 cycles seems to do the trick, which roughly corresponds to a Pentium 90 based on our [table of common CPU speeds](beneath-a-steel-sky.md#finding-the-correct-speed-for-a-game).

 So we'll go with that setting.
 You might need to increase this if later levels are more demanding on the CPU, but this is a good starting point: